bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 The file created after this process is named `server.csr`.

-Please pay attention to the fields Country Name and Common Name.
-The country name should contain the 2 letter code of your country according to the [ISO 3166-1](http://www.iso.org/iso/country_codes/iso_3166_code_lists/country_names_and_code_elements.htm) format.
-Second and most important is the common name.
+Note: Please pay attention to the fields Country Name and Common Name.
+The Country Name should contain the 2 letter code of your country according to the [ISO 3166-1](http://www.iso.org/iso/country_codes/iso_3166_code_lists/country_names_and_code_elements.htm) format.
+Second and most important is the Common Name.
 This should reflect the domain for which you want to issue the certificate.
 As mentioned earlier this cannot be a root domain but has to have a format like `www.example.com`.